bowman2001/perplexdoc/content/doc/shortcode/mnote/index.md

 ## Layout

-There is a **short** and a **long** marginal note.
-On screens with a right margin their layout is identical.
-On smaller ones the long notes are partly hidden and can be expanded.
-The star and the dagger wouldn’t be necessary in respect to the layout structure, because the notes are placed right besides the text.
+The theme distinguishes between **short** and **long** marginal notes.
+On screens with a right margin, their layout is identical.
+On smaller ones, the long notes are partly hidden and can be expanded.
+{.inline}

+{{< mnote >}}
+The star and the dagger in the following examples aren’t necessary for the layout structure, because the notes are placed right beside the text.
+They’re just for show.
+{{< /mnote >}}

 ### Short Note